Introducing API Playground (and YouTube Monitoring!) Learn more

 Octopus CRM's LinkedIn messaging automation dashboard

-It supports sending connection requests via email, as well as supporting 100 messages per day on a free LinkedIn account, or 150 per day on a paid LinkedIn account.
+It supports connection requests by email, plus the same basic message throughput: 100 messages per day on a free LinkedIn account, or 150 on a paid account.

-Overall, I think it's a great balance of simplicity and functionality for automating LinkedIn messaging.
+Overall, I think it's a good balance of simplicity and functionality for automating LinkedIn messages if you don't need a huge amount of branching logic.

 3) Expandi